victorpreston/Python-Projects/QR-Generator/README.md

 url.svg("myQr.svg", scale = 8)
 ```

-3. View the Qr file that must be save in your current directory
+3. View the Qr file that must be saved in your current directory

 ![myQr](https://user-images.githubusercontent.com/67074796/193398963-a7d78e27-3839-45ca-9664-e04ed3708f40.svg)

-**Viola you have successfully created a QR code you using python!!**
+**You have successfully created a QR code you using python!!**